Struggling to find a dentist and not sure what to do? We have the answers

 Some practices may not have updated their listing recently, or state that access to the service is by referral only.
 However, practices have been made aware of contract reforms coming in the near future, including: a requirement to update their listing on a quarterly basis, increased flexibility in the use of other dental professionals undertaking NHS treatment, and more personalised patient recall schedules.
 These measures, and others announced, should lead to an improvement in the availability of appointments soon.
 You can read more about the plans here.

 Once you’ve found practices you would be willing to attend, you will need to call them to ask whether you can make an appointment.
 If not, you can ask to join their waiting list (if they have one).
 You are allowed to be on the waiting list for more than one practice if you wish.
-Unfortunately, you may still have a long wait, potentially several months, but there are currently no other options for NHS dental patients.
+However, you may still have a long wait, potentially several months.
+Unfortunately, there are currently no other options for NHS dental patients.

 What is Healthwatch Hertfordshire doing about this?